NordicSemiconductor/Android-nRF-Connect-Device-Manager/README.md

 # Android McuManager

-A transport agnostic implementation of the McuManager protocol (aka Newt Manager, Simple Management Protocol) for Android.
+A transport agnostic implementation of the McuManager protocol (aka Newt Manager (NMP), Simple Management Protocol (SMP)) for Android.

-## Download
+## Install

 You may clone/download the repository and add the source as a module in your app, or simply use gradle.